 - A significant injury or illness diagnosed by a physician or other licensed healthcare professional

 A Safety Data Sheet is usually prepared by the manufacturer or importer of the product, but it may also be prepared by an employer if the hazardous material (HAZMAT) is unique to its workplace.
-The employer is required by law to provide all related SDSs in English at a minimum to its workers.
+The employer is legally required to provide all related SDSs in English at a minimum to its workers.

 The SDS provides information such as: